Eight Days of Hope

 Response from ministry

 The information below was provided to MinistryWatch by the ministry itself.
-It was last updated 5/24/2023.
+It was last updated 1/21/2026.
 To update the information below, please email: [email protected]

 History

+In 2005, Eight Days of Hope (EDOH) started with a phone call from a father to a son after the devastation of Hurricane Katrina.
 The idea was for a few people to take a trip to the Gulf Coast to rebuild a home or two.
-What actually happened was a volunteer effort of 684 people loving and serving 84 families - something only God could do.
+What happened was a volunteer effort of 684 people loving and serving 84 families - something only God could do.

 In 2014, EDOH started a Rapid Response arm to respond 48-72 hours after a disaster strikes with tasks such as gutting homes and tarping roofs.
+EDOH has deployed this arm 49 times in the past eight years.

 In 2016, EDOH added a Distribution Ministry, feeding ministry, shower ministry, and laundry ministry.
 The distribution ministry serves as a conduit for large companies to donate products that are no longer being used, which EDOH then allows churches for free to help their communities.
 The feeding, shower, and laundry ministries often accompany rebuilding and rapid response trips, but the trailers are also available for churches to use when they are not being utilized by EDOH.

 In 2018, EDOH put the plans in place to build a National Headquarters in Tupelo, Mississippi.
 The headquarters opened in May 2019.
 We also eventually opened a Northeast Satellite in Buffalo, NY, and a Midwest Satellite in Cedar Rapids, Iowa.
-Then, in the fall of 2019, EDOH launched our newest arm of the ministry: building or remodeling safe houses for survivors of human trafficking.

 Program accomplishments